aws/iot-atlas/content/designs/telemetry/_index.md

 Large messages are defined in this design as any message larger than the transport protocol natively supports.
 Large messages require an additional question to be answered, **"Can a secondary protocol be used?"**

 If **yes**, HTTP is recommended.
-If **no**, then the large message must be broken in to parts, each part should have a unique part identifier and each part should be small enough to be sent using the transport protocol.
+If **no**, then the large message must be broken into parts, each part should have a unique part identifier and each part should be small enough to be sent using the transport protocol.

 #### How should large messages be sent when using a secondary protocol?
 If large messages must be **delivered as soon as possible**, the large message can be uploaded directly to a globally available, highly durable object storage service.